 1. Plan for the length of your episodes

-This and other interesting statistics about podcasts consumption we have gathered in our analysis Podcasting Demographics – Marketing Guide to Understanding Your Audience.
+This and other interesting statistics about podcast consumption we have gathered in our analysis Podcasting Demographics – Marketing Guide to Understanding Your Audience.
 Check it out for other valuable information.

 - Act 1 – 5-7 minutes long introduction to the main theme, characters, and background for the action (the period in history, physical location, etc.).
 The occurrence of the inciting incident, or catalyst which your main character has to face.
 Followed by the failed attempts to deal with this incident ending in the first plot point.